By Atom | Sep 27, 2023, 9:11 AM

-If you registered online, your child’s result will be emailed to you in the third week of October.
-If you did not register online, it will be sent by first class post.
+If you registered online, your child’s result will be emailed to you after 4pm on Wednesday 18th October 2023.
+If you did not register online, it will be sent by first class post on this date.
 Your child’s primary school will also be notified of the result on this day, so you can check with them if you do not receive the letter.

 Your child will get three standardised scores: one for English, one for maths and one for reasoning, as well as a total score.
 Grammar schools are looking for a total score of 332 or more, with no individual score lower than 109.
 The highest possible total score is 423.

-Applications open in the June of the year before you wish to start school, so if you want your child to start in September 2024, you will need to register in June 2023.
+Applications open in the June of the year before you wish to start school.
+If you want your child to start in September 2024, you will need to register between Thursday 1st June 2023 and Monday 3rd July 2023.
 You can name up to four secondary school preferences on your application form.
 Find out more about key dates and application information.